-While creativity and an eye for design clearly still has its place in marketing, to suggest that this alone is a sufficient and necessary skill for all team members risks creating imbalance and inefficiency in your team.
+Creativity and an eye for design clearly still has its place in marketing.
+But, to suggest that this alone is a sufficient and necessary skill for all team members is risky.
+You might accidentally create imbalance and inefficiency in your team.

-Check out Harvard Business Review’s article on how personality tests can help balance a team for some practical tips on how to address the imbalance.
+Check out Harvard Business Review’s article.
+It shows how personality tests can help balance a team and gives practical tips on how to address the imbalance.

 Myth number 2: Being creative is an easy job